COINBASE GLOBAL, INC. (NASDAQ: - GuruFocus.com

 Do you, or did you, hold Coinbase Global stock?
 If so, please visit Coinbase Global, Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating Coinbase Global, Inc. (“Coinbase” or the “Company”) ( COIN) concerning the Company’s possible violations of federal securities laws.
+NEW YORK, March 27, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating Coinbase Global, Inc. ("Coinbase" or the "Company") (NASDAQ: COIN) concerning the Company's possible violations of federal securities laws.

 If you own Coinbase stock and would like to discuss your legal rights and options, please visit Coinbase Global, Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected].